COVID-19 Updates & Emergency Preparedness

 - For Meeting and/or Conference Spaces, the organization will follow the following guidelines:

-- Consider wearing facial coverings during a meeting if social distancing is not possible.
+- Meeting leaders, participants and clients are encouraged to consider wearing facial coverings during a meeting/session if social distancing is not possible..

 - Before any team member is subject to a reduction in work hours due to limitations imposed upon the organization by any contracted partners; the individual team member shall be assigned other work duties.
 If other work duties are not available, the team member may be subject to a reduction in hours worked.